Luos-io/Documentation/src/pages/high/pyluos.md

 device.button_mod.state # Returns the status of the push button

 device.button_mod.type # Returns the module type of the module "button_mod"

+device.button_mod.luos_revision # Returns the version of luos

+device.button_mod.robus_revision # Returns the version of robus
 ```

 If you use *ipython* or *Jupyter Notebook*, you can use auto-completion using the `Tab` key to find every available objects and variables.